bestran/swiss-tournament/README.md

 ### Initialising the database

-Open PostgreSQL
+1. Open PostgreSQL:

     psql

-Run the tournament.sql script to create the tournament database, tables and views
+2. Run the tournament.sql script to create the tournament database, tables and views:

     \i tournament.sql

-### Available functions
+## Available functions
 1. `deleteMatches()` - Remove all the match records from the database.
 2. `deletePlayers()` - Remove all the player records from the database.
 3. `countPlayers()` - Returns the number of players currently registered.